-In the examples given above for the argument that "the seven spirits of God" designates the Holy Spirit, we saw that various commentators have expressed their umbrage at the idea that created beings could extend peace and grace.
+In the examples given above for the argument that "the seven spirits of God" is an abstraction that designates the Holy Spirit, we saw that various commentators have expressed their umbrage at the idea that created beings could extend peace and grace.
 Henry Alford, for example, wrote, "surely mere creatures, however exalted, would not be equalized [in the Revelation's salutation] with the Father and the Son as fountains of grace."
-Likewise, Robert L. Thomas, commenting on the identity of the seven spirits, remarks upon "the impossibility that created beings could be seen as a source of an invocation".
+Likewise, Robert L. Thomas, commenting on the identity of the seven spirits, remarks upon "the impossibility that created beings could be seen as a source of an invocation of grace and peace in [Rev] 1.4-5."
+Again, Peter J. Leithart writes that, "grace and peace' is a gift of God, and therefore the 'seven spirits' who, with the Father and Son, give grace and peace must be divine," i.e., they cannot be created beings.
+66 R. C. H. Lenski,

-&lt;sup>58 Alford, vol. 4, p.
+64 Alford, vol. 4, p.
 549.